 Remember that the benefits of these activities last only as long as you continue them.
 If you are at risk of developing osteoporosis, you should make exercise an integral part of your life.

 Prevention of osteoporosis requires attention to diet and lifestyle issues throughout your life.
-We can make sure children and grandchildren grow up with strong bones, but what about ourselves?
+We can make sure children and grandchildren grow up with healthy skeletal systems, but what about ourselves?
 Are we doomed to fractures because of all those glasses of milk we never drank?